-When you experience a dental emergency, you should call Dr. Nameth’s office first and foremost.
+When you experience a dental emergency, you should call Dr. Molzahn's office first and foremost.
+Our team will work quickly to get you the prompt relief you deserve.
 However, we’ve provided some basic tips below to help you handle your situation until you make it to our office.

 A lot of factors can go into deciding how much treatment for dental emergencies costs.
 It might range from a simple prescription of antibiotics to more serious procedures like tooth extraction.
 Whatever the problem, our team will help you figure out your financial options and maximize your insurance benefits, so you don’t pay a cent more than you need to.

 If you think you’re experiencing a dental emergency, don’t hesitate to contact your emergency dentist in Worthington so we can get your smile back on the right track on the same day you call.

 You can’t always tell when an emergency is going to happen, but you can do a few things to lower their chances of occurring.
 Those things include:

 Dr. Molzahn wants to do everything she can to not only help you if you are experiencing a dental emergency, but educate you on the best ways to manage it prior to your arrival to the office.
 The better you understand what’s happening inside your mouth during a dental emergency, the more effectively you can handle dental emergencies if they happen to you or a family member.
 Below, you can find the most common questions our office has received regarding dental emergencies for your convenience.

 A chipped tooth should still warrant a visit to our office no matter what as damaged teeth can easily break down further if they are already fractured.
 However, there are instances where a tooth is only cosmetically chipped, meaning that it can be restored at a later date rather than right away.
 If you feel any pain or discomfort whatsoever after your tooth has been chipped or fractured, call our office.
 Furthermore, you should call us if the tooth is fractured and the crack extends below the gum line, even if there is no pain.